lineality/dungeon_of_notebooks_coding_study_tools/README.md

 # Dungeon of Notebooks

-Dungeon of Notebooks is a blending of python notebooks, code-challenges or coding-interview puzzles, and story based games or RPG Dungeon games.
+Dungeon of Notebooks is a blending of python notebooks, code-challenges or coding-interview puzzles, and story based games or RPG Dungeon crawl.

 Each notebook contains a traditional code challenge designed to teach and practice a programming skill.
 Each coding puzzle is framed in the context of a story scenario, so each code-puzzle is also a scene in a story.
 The idea is that a story will help to make the puzzle more concrete, interesting, and visibly applicable, and less arbitrary and meaningless.